Candidates

 When it comes to execution speed and performance, MicroPython is optimized for low-resource environments, making it suitable for microcontroller applications.
 While it is generally faster than many interpreted languages, it cannot match the speed of native code compiled from languages like C. This makes MicroPython ideal for simpler tasks, where its performance is sufficient to meet the application's requirements.

-However, in more complex or resource-heavy applications, performance may degrade.
-It’s important for developers to consider the limitations of the computer and ensure their software code is optimized to support the specific low-level hardware being used, which is supported by best practices.
+However, in more complex or resource-heavy applications, especially those involving GPU usage, performance may degrade.
+Developers should carefully consider the limitations of both the CPU and GPU, and optimize their software to align with the specific low-level hardware and graphics capabilities in use, following established best practices.

 Despite these constraints, MicroPython implements a lean and efficient implementation that allows it to perform well in a wide range of embedded systems.